Remote work is boosting productivity, study finds

 Beyond impacting productivity, remote and hybrid work shifts can introduce new, sometimes unforeseen security problems.
 In a report from HP Wolf Security, 83% of IT teams said the increase in home workers has created a “ticking time bomb” for a corporate network breach.
 Eighty-three percent, moreover, believe that enforcing corporate policies around cybersecurity is impossible now that the lines between personal and professional lives are so blurred.

-Regardless of where they’re working, employees depend on organizations’ willingness to invest in optimizing the value from processes and technologies — as well as reinventing their business models,.
+Regardless of where they’re working, employees depend on organizations’ willingness to invest in optimizing the value from processes and technologies — as well as reinventing their business models.
 When it comes to the digital workplace, businesses need to work with partners to help select the most appropriate IT architecture and technologies, understand the impact of digitalization on their industry, and help align business and digital strategies, according to Omdia.

 By the same token, 39% of executives in a report said their companies will get the most value from digital transformation initiatives — for example, embracing ecommerce — in the next three to five years.
 In an encouraging piece of news, 87% of companies think digital will disrupt their industry in a positive way and 44% feel they’re prepared for a potential disruption, a recent Deloitte survey found.